Internship topics that are relevant to sustainability extend EPFL’s sustainability strategy to its partnership with companies.

 - Ensuring quality education (SDG 4)

 Company submissions are listed on the internship portal once validated by each section.
-Internships with a sustainability label will be identifiable with the following logo:
+Internships with a label for sustainability will be identifiable with the following logo:

-The evaluation process of the internship is similar to a regular internship but the student is asked to write a half-page report to comment if the sustainability goals have been reached.
+The evaluation process of the internship is similar to a regular internship (without the label) but the student is asked to write a half-page report to comment if the sustainability goals have been reached.
 This report does not influence the validation of the internship for the master curriculum.

 Students are encouraged to identify sustainable internship opportunities within companies that meet the criteria listed above.
 The proposal of the internship subject is made by the company through the EPFL internship portal.